 Piano available for you pianists!

 Thursdays, 7:30 pm @ Doe Bay Cafe

+Join island visitors and residents to share music, spoken word, and other performances on the night when we come together in that ancient ritual of community and communion.
 The Café is open from 5-10 pm and Open Mic begins at 7:30 pm.
-Come out and support Orcas Island Community Foundation!
-Each Thursday in April, Doe Bay Open Mic Night gives a percentage of the sale from each entree sold to Orcas Island Community Foundation.
+Come out and support Camp Orkila!
+Each Thursday in May, Doe Bay Open Mic Night gives a percentage of the sale from each entree sold to Camp Orkila.
 Great food, music and a fantastic cause!
-This week our host is Robb Eagle
+This week our host is Carolyn Cruso.

 (Fridays at 9:30 pm; Lower Tavern)